Killing of Markeis McGlockton: Shooting

-On the afternoon of July 19, 2018, McGlockton picked up Jacobs from her employer with their three children in the vehicle, reportedly a 2016 Chrysler 200.
-Jacobs took over the wheel and drove the family to the Circle A Food Store so McGlockton could buy snacks for the children.
-Jacobs illegally parked the vehicle in the store's only handicapped parking space, located on the side of the building.
-McGlockton went into the store with their five-year-old son, Markeis Jr.
+On the afternoon of July 19, 2018, McGlockton, along with the McGlockton's three children, picked up Jacobs from her employer in a 2016 Chrysler 200.
+Jacobs took the wheel and drove the family to the Circle A Food Mart so McGlockton could buy snacks for the children.
+Jacobs illegally parked the vehicle in a handicapped parking space located on the side of the building while McGlockton went into the store with their five-year-old son, Markeis Jr.

-While Jacobs was sitting inside the vehicle, Drejka pulled up in his Toyota 4-Runner, also parking illegally, after having come from the Wawa on Missouri Ave in Largo.
+While Jacobs was sitting inside the vehicle with the McGlockton's other two children (aged three years and four months), Drejka pulled up in his Toyota 4-Runner, also parking illegally.
 Drejka got out of his SUV and searched for a disabled parking placard on Jacobs' vehicle.
-Video surveillance shows Drejka starting a confrontation with Jacobs over the parking space.
-She had the other two children, aged three years and four months, seated in the car at the time.
-McGlockton had not yet finished checking out when he was told by another customer what was happening.
+Not finding one, video surveillance shows Drejka starting a confrontation with Jacobs.
+McGlockton was checking out when he was told by another customer what was happening outside.

-Around 3:30 pm, video surveillance shows McGlockton walked out of the store and walked up to Drejka and shoved him to the ground and kept walking towards him.
-Three seconds later, Drejka pulled out a .40-caliber Glock, which he steadied with both hands.
+Around 3:30 pm, McGlockton strode out of the store, shoved Drejka to the ground, and kept walking towards him.
+Three seconds later, Drejka, while sitting, pulled out a .40-caliber Glock, which he steadied with both hands.
 McGlockton immediately backed up when confronted with the firearm.
 As McGlockton backed up to his vehicle he began to turn towards the front of the store and away from Drejka.
 Drejka then fired a single shot striking McGlockton in the left side of his chest almost under his armpit.
 After being shot, McGlockton ran back into the store and collapsed in front of his son.
 Paramedics arrived 19 minutes later and rushed McGlockton to Morton Plant Hospital, where he was pronounced dead at 4:04 pm.